aifbowman/ABC-SMC/README.md

 abctest: Basic examples of ABC-SMC on synthetic data

-fresh: Script to add all required packages from a fresh install of Julia Pro
+fresh: Script to add all required packages from a fresh install of Julia 1.02

 nlm: functions to simulate from the noisy linear map (required for examples in abctest)